United-Codes/apexofficeedit-public/Wiki/(APEX) Region plugin.md

 );
 ```

-The plug-in access token properties are described as in the table below.
+The plug-in access token properties are described in the table below.

 | **Property**                | **Type**       | **Description**                                              |
 | :-------------------------- | :------------- | :----------------------------------------------------------- |